z80playground/cpm-fat/README.md

 Possible future changes might involve:

 * Optimize for size.
-  * There are some simple changes which could be applied automatically.
-  * For example replacing "`ld b,0`" with `xor b`.
 * Look at `message.asm`
   * Which is a bit of a messy piece of code.